 Here’s the list of tasks you need to do.
 Specific details about them are found as you work through the tasks.

-- Follow the installation instructions (on a new website).
-Install a version of R, RStudio, and Git that is as updated as possible.
+Install the necessary programs and the right versions of those programs in Section 3.4.
 For some people, depending on their institution, this task can take the longest amount of time because you have to contact your IT to install these packages.

 Check each section for exact details on completing these tasks.